ssandrews/Smoldyn/docs/developer/about-codebase.rst

    starting with ``OPENGL_CFLAGS``.
 I swapped this sequence.
 See e-mail 9/13 with Pascal Bochet regarding compiling on Ubuntu.
-Apparently, this change did not fix his problem, but instead he added “LIBS="-lglut -lGLU"" to his ./configure line and that worked.
+Apparently, this change did not fix his problem, but instead he added “LIBS-"-lglut -lGLU"" to his ./configure line and that worked.

 -  Added functions ``surfexpandmaxspecies`` and ``rxnexpandmaxspecies``, and also edited ``molenablemols`` and ``rxnssalloc``.
 This should fix